-This guide explains the meanings behind standard NETGEAR router LED behavior to help diagnose problems.
+This guide explains the meanings behind standard NETGEAR router lights’ LED behaviour to help diagnose problems.
 We’ll cover the critical lights, including Power, Internet, WiFi, Ethernet, USB, and WPS.

 Key LED Indicators on NETGEAR Routers